 Why Does Environmental Sustainability Matter?

-Today, environmental sustainability risks drive businesses to target alternatives for managing operations and the supply chain.
 The majority of Fortune 500 companies publicly report carbon emissions via their website and registries such as the Carbon Disclosure Project and the Global Reporting Initiative; companies that don’t, risk losing business.
 Corporate Social Responsibility (CSR) is no longer about labor issues – it is now integrated into the Environmental Sustainability initiatives of corporations.

 - Strategic – the supply chain improvements can improve competitive advantage, reduce costs

 - Compliance – audits on green supplier programs focused on social and environmental costs

 - Financial – supply chain has financial implications from penalties, fines and uncontrolled costs

 - Operational – efficiency can drive innovation, reduce waste, transportation, logistics and facilities

 - Reputation – shared reputation risk from regular audits of suppliers and compliance with emissions